cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 ## Further Discussion
 Extended and complex use cases such as royalties, marketplaces or permissioned transfers can be supported on top of this specification.
 Solutions could be modules, hooks, [IBC middleware](../ics-030-middleware) and so on.
 Designing a guideline for this is out of the scope.

+It is assumed that application logic in host state machines will be responsible for metadata immutability of IBC tokens minted according to this specification.
+For any IBC token, NFT applications are strongly advised to check upstream blockchains (all the way back to the source) to ensure its metadata has not been modified along the way.
+If it is decided, sometime in the future, to accommodate NFT metadata mutability over IBC, we will update this specification or create an entirely new specification -- by using advanced DID features perhaps.

 ## Backwards Compatibility